 Hi!
-I’m Dustin Thomas.
-I’m The Starving Archaeologist.
+I’m Dustin, The Starving Archaeologist.
 Why “starving”, you might ask?
-That’s because I’m currently mitigating the extremely difficult (and unfortunately not so lucrative, if not costly) path toward becoming an academic archaeologist.
+That’s because I’m currently navigating the challenging path toward becoming an academic archaeologist.

-I’ve taken to this blog to chronicle images and stories of my travels, showcase progress in my research, and just broadcast my general thoughts on the world around me.
+This blog is a chronicle of images and stories of my travels, a showcase of progress in my research, and explorations into what Archaeology is and why it’s important.
 Thanks for reading!